ipfs/kubo/docs/debug-guide.md

 being weird), the first thing you want to do is gather all the relevant profiling information.

-There's a script (`bin/collect-profiles.sh`) that will do this for you and bundle the results up into a tarball, ready to be attached to a bug report.
+There's a command (`ipfs diag profile`) that will do this for you and bundle the results up into a zip file, ready to be attached to a bug report.

 If you feel intrepid, you can dump this information and investigate it yourself: